 - Pace yourself, try to alternate an alcoholic drink with something soft, like water.
 Keep hydrated too.

-- Keep an eye on your drinks.
-Drink spiking can happen to anyone and be done by anyone – and that includes mates.
+- Keep an eye on your drinks. can happen to anyone and be done by anyone – and that includes mates.
 That’s why it pays to take control and buy your own.
 If a stranger offers you a drink don’t accept it.
 When at bars, watch while staff prepare your drinks.

-- If you decide to take drugs, stay with your friends at all times and tell them what kind you are planning to take so they can give this information to ambulance officers or other medical staff in case of an overdose.
+- If you decide to take drugs, stay with your friends at all times and tell them what kind you are planning to take so they can give this information to ambulance officers or other medical staff in case of an .

-- Know what you are drinking or taking.
-Drugs such as amphetamines may contain ‘fillers’ such as household cleaning products, so it can be difficult to know what reactions to expect and how bad side effects will be.
+- Know what you are drinking or taking. such as may contain ‘fillers’ such as household cleaning products, so it can be difficult to know what reactions to expect and how bad side effects will be.